SteamFork/.github/profile/README.md

 | -- | -- | -- |
 | Stable | [LATEST](https://www.steamfork.org/steamfork-images/steamfork-installer/steamfork-rel-latest-x86_64.iso) | [CHECKSUM](https://www.steamfork.org/steamfork-images/steamfork-installer/steamfork-rel-latest-x86_64.iso.sha256) |

+> Note: Release notes are available on the [project's releases page](https://github.com/SteamFork/distribution/releases), however the download files only contain sources.

 ### Installation
 To install SteamFork, flash the bootable image to a USB device and then follow the procedure for your device to boot from removable media.
 From the live mode desktop, open the "Install SteamFork" application and then follow the prompts to install to your device.
 When complete, close the installer, and shut down the device.
 Remove the installation media, and then power the device on to boot into SteamOS.